BitcoinDesign/Meta/Design-Review.md

 Meetings may be recorded for posterity!

-You can view a video from a previous design review session [here](https://www.youtube.com/watch?v=4JtL7I0ihiw)
+You can view videos of previous sessions on our [YouTube channel](https://www.youtube.com/channel/UCXKST1b8Wmq8Zt6b6S_-k3Q) in the [Design Reviews playlist](https://youtube.com/playlist?list=PLpV0KfVOMojYDwQcdYt6anfQqqRk944Dq).

 ## Contacts
 Design reviews are currently being scheduled and hosted by [ConorOkus](https://github.com/ConorOkus).
 Future meetings are likely to be hosted by different members of the Bitcoin Design community.